HelenShao/Optuna_Autoencoder/README.md

-# Optuna_Autoencoder
+# Optuna Autoencoder
-Using Optuna to optimize hyperparameters for autoencoder model in Pytorch
+Using Optuna to optimize hyperparameters for autoencoder model implemented in Pytorch

 Goal of Project:
 To determine how to accruately represent dark matter halos with reduced number of properties using autoencoder and PCA